Alice Oswald: Works

 In 1994, she was the recipient of an Eric Gregory Award.
 Her first collection of poetry, The Thing in the Gap-Stone Stile (1996), was shortlisted for a Forward Poetry Prize (Best First Collection) in 1996, as well as the T. S. Eliot Prize in 1997.

 Her second collection, Dart (2002), combined verse and prose, and tells the story of the River Dart in Devon from a variety of perspectives.
 Jeanette Winterson called it a " … moving, changing poem, as fast-flowing as the river and as deep … a celebration of difference … ".
 Dart won the T. S. Eliot Prize in 2002.

 In 2004, Oswald was named as one of the Poetry Book Society's Next Generation poets.
 Her collection Woods etc., published in 2005, was shortlisted for the Forward Poetry Prize (Best Collection).

-In 2009 she published both A sleepwalk on the Severn and Weeds and Wildflowers, which won the inaugural Ted Hughes Award for New Work in Poetry, and was shortlisted for the T. S. Eliot Prize.
+In 2009, she published both A sleepwalk on the Severn and Weeds and Wildflowers, which won the inaugural Ted Hughes Award for New Work in Poetry, and was shortlisted for the T. S. Eliot Prize.

 In October 2011, Oswald published her 6th collection, Memorial.
-Subtitled "An Excavation of the Iliad", Memorial is based on the Iliad attributed to Homer, but departs from the narrative form of the Iliad to focus on, and so commemorate, the individual named characters whose deaths are mentioned in that poem.
-Later in October 2011, Memorial was shortlisted for the T. S. Eliot Prize, but in December 2011, Oswald withdrew the book from the shortlist, citing concerns about the ethics of the prize's sponsors.
+Subtitled "An Excavation of the Iliad", Memorial is based on the Iliad attributed to Homer but departs from the narrative form of the Iliad to focus on, and so commemorate, the individual named characters whose deaths are mentioned in that poem.
+Later in October 2011, Memorial was shortlisted for the T. S. Eliot Prize, but in December 2011, Oswald withdrew the book from the short list, citing concerns about the ethics of the prize's sponsors.
 In 2013, Memorial won the Poetry Society’s Corneliu M. Popescu Prize for poetry in translation.

 Oswald was a judge for the Griffin Poetry Prize in 2016.
 In 2017, she won the Griffin Poetry Prize for her seventh collection of poems, Falling Awake.
+A 2019 review of Nobody in the Guardian noted that "Oswald's element is water."

+On 9 August 2025, Oswald, under Section 12 of the Terrorism Act, was among 532 people arrested in London at a protest where signs and placards in support of the proscribed group Palestine Action were displayed.